 In developing The Wizarding World of Harry Potter, however, the wizards at Universal Creative did more than merely deliver a perfectly adequate park facsimile of the Potter mythology.
 They dramatically raised the bar and redefined the art of theme park storytelling.
 The centerpiece ride, Harry Potter and the Forbidden Journey, with its groundbreaking technology and stunning effects, immediately became the new standard bearer for the best theme park attractions.

 Instead of satisfying demand, the land, which opened in June of 2010, fanned the flames of desire even more among Potter's legions of fans.
-Attendance is up dramatically at Islands of Adventure, and revenues have soared throughout Universal Orlando.
-Lines, especially the ones to get onto the signature ride, to purchase an addictive butterbeer, and to witness the wand-chooses-the-wizard experience at Ollivanders, can swell up to two hours and longer during peak periods.
+Attendance has been up dramatically at the original land's host park, Islands of Adventure, and revenues have soared throughout Universal Orlando.
+Lines, especially ones to get onto the signature ride, to purchase an addictive butterbeer, and to witness the wand-chooses-the-wizard experience at Ollivanders, can swell up to two hours and longer during peak periods.
 Inevitably, Universal announced (a scant 18 months after the land debuted), that it would expand The Wizarding World.

 So, what can muggles expect in the next chapter of Potter at the park?

 Whew!
 There are a lot of exciting, major changes in store.
-It will be interesting to see how the plans actually unfold.
-Whatever the future may hold, it's likely that Universal will deliver something spectacular given its impressive Potter park performance thus far.
+It will be interesting to see the land take shape.
+It's likely that Universal will deliver something spectacular given its impressive Potter park performance thus far.
 Check back for updates.
-And I'll look forward to sharing a cold, frosty butterbeer with you next year at The Leaky Cauldron.
+And I'll look forward to sharing a cold, frosty butterbeer with you at The Leaky Cauldron.